 Tiffany Eckert

 ReporterTiffany joined the KLCC News team in 2007.
-She studied journalism at the University of Missouri-Columbia and has worked in a variety of media including television and daily print news.
-For KLCC, Tiffany reports on health care, social justice and local/regional news.
-She has won awards from Oregon Associated Press, PRNDI, and Education Writers Association.
+She studied journalism at the University of Missouri-Columbia and worked in a variety of media including television, technical writing, photography and daily print news before moving to the Pacific Northwest.

 -